inikep/lzbench/README.md

 Introduction
 -------------------------

-lzbench is an in-memory benchmark of open-source LZ77/LZSS/LZMA compressors.
-It joins all compressors into a single exe.
-At the beginning an input file is read to memory.
-Then all compressors are used to compress and decompress the file and decompressed file is verified.
-This approach has a big advantage of using the same compiler with the same optimizations for all compressors.
-The disadvantage is that it requires source code of each compressor (therefore Slug or lzturbo are not included).
+lzbench is an in-memory benchmarking tool for open-source compressors.
+It integrates all compressors into a single executable.
+Initially, an input file is loaded into memory, after which each compressor is used to compress and decompress the file, ensuring the decompressed output matches the original.
+This method provides the advantage of compiling all compressors with the same compiler and optimizations.
+However, it requires access to the source code of each compressor, meaning e.g. Slug and lzturbo are not included.

 |Status   |
 |---------|